 These bins are considered not fit for purpose as they are small and may be in poor condition which can lead to the spread of litter in backcourts, encouraging vermin and creating health and safety issues for both residents and council collection staff alike.

 The BRP will be undertaken in three phases over a three year period.
-Route 1 Phase 1 in the North West of the city commences on 16th October 2017.
-There are 14 routes in Phase 1.

 The lessons learned from Route 1, Phase 1 will be used for when the BRP is rolled out in other areas of the city.

 Phase 1 commenced in the North West of the City on 16 October 2017.

 Phase 2 is programmed to commence in April 2018 to the remaining flatted properties in the North of the city.

 Phase 3 is programmed to commence in April 2019 to flatted properties in the South of the city.

 Residents will receive a letter from the council prior to the replacement of the bins.